*Scholarship deadline extended until Sunday, April 24, 2016*

-If you are a student, we hope you will take part.
+If you are an undergraduate or graduate student, we hope you will take part.
 We are here to support your studies and career advancement.
 If you are not a student but know of one, please forward this information.
 We are grateful for your help in getting out the word.

 From its inception in 1981 as our organization’s founding chapter, AAJA-LA has been committed to supporting the next generation of journalists.
 Through the years, the chapter has made the scholarship program the centerpiece of its fundraising efforts.

 The program also serves as a way to connect our past and future.
 In addition to several general awards, the chapter gives two scholarships in memory of early members of our chapter: the Sam Chu Lin Memorial Scholarship, given to a promising broadcast student, and the Peter Imamura Memorial Scholarship, with preference given to a student who is from the Inland Empire or who demonstrates special financial need.